Description

 The Downsides

-Not everything about the Donner RISING-G1 is perfect.
-The volume could be better—it lacks the projection of larger guitars, which might make it less suitable for live performances.
+The Donner RISING-G1 has real weak spots.
+The volume could be better: it lacks the projection of larger guitars, which might make it less suitable for live performances.
 Additionally, the neck dive (a tendency for the neck to feel heavier than the body) can be a minor annoyance, especially when playing with a strap.
 Lastly, the absence of a built-in pickup means it’s not immediately ready for amplification, which might deter players looking for an all-in-one solution.

 Design and Build Quality